-the punitive squad for even the most trivial questions, also between prisoners, daily beatings and not even minimal levels of survival in the cells (you couldn't cook anything, didn't have a camping gas burner, or a chair, a table, or a television set, etc.).
+When I was arrested in October 1972 I logically made many amicable contacts in the prison of Catania.
+These were hard times.
+The prison structures and methods of custody were still archaic and very repressive.
+Deep body inspections were frequent, straightjackets, isolation for the tiniest infraction of the rules (I was punished with 15 days' isolation for refusing to work).
+The intervention of the punitive squad for even the most trivial questions, also between prisoners, daily beatings and not even minimal levels of survival in the cells (you couldn't cook anything, didn't have a camping gas burner, or a chair, a table, or a television set, etc.).
 We organised a protest against abuses concerning the consignment, by the guards, of the few items of extras one was allowed to buy.
 Usually something went missing: a packet of cigarettes, a bottle of orange juice, a roll of toilet paper, a solid gas tablet.
 For three days we abstained from ordering anything.
 A masochistic action, but an important one because it indicated in some aspects a new road, it tried to point out where the problem lay, even though due to the prevailing conditions in the prison it could not be said directly.
-Even I, who was in prison for subversive activity (a few articles published in the paper Sinistra Libertaria), could not say things clearly because most of the prisoners would not have accepted the smallest step forward.
-I also had to move with extreme prudence.
-The small result of blocking these daily losses was obtained.
+Even I, who was in prison for subversive activity (a few in function with the objective chosen.
+This, although it remains essential - and how could it be otherwise - for the people, is not so for me who is what I am.